 For expats living in the US, an expat VPN is necessary.
 To start, using an expat VPN will keep you safe from the prying eyes of the NSA.
 Furthermore, as the US is a member of the Five Eyes surveillance alliance.
 It also enforces warrants and gag orders that force firms to hand over all consumer data while keeping it secret.
 In addition, ISPs are permitted to retain and sell consumers web browsing habits indefinitely, yikes.

-By using an expat VPN, you can browse the internet in a secure, private setting while accessing your favorite TV shows from country-specific libraries on TV streaming services like Netflix and Hulu.
+By using an expat VPN, you can browse the internet in a secure, private setting while accessing your favorite TV shows from country-specific libraries on TV streaming services.
 In addition, you can participate in P2P activities without concerns about being monitored.

 That’s only the beginning.
 Using an expat VPN can also help you get around blocks put in place by a school, landlord, or workplace.
 In today’s world, especially in the US, there’s only one way to truly stay as private as possible: use a VPN.

 There are a variety of things to consider when choosing an expat VPN – from the speed and security of the servers to the number of locations on offer.
 As such, it’s important to consider all factors before settling on one VPN.
 After all, what good is using a VPN to access country-specific libraries if their server locations don’t include the country whose library you want to access?
 Some things to look for include:

 - Additional security features

 If you’re an expat living abroad, an expat VPN can help you feel more at home in a place that is unfamiliar.
 What's more, an expat VPN can help you access your favorite home-based TV shows while protecting your online privacy.
 Regardless of what country you reside in, practicing security and privacy online is extremely important.

 A VPN will help protect you from government surveillance and WiFi hacking attempts.
 To find a VPN for a specific location please look here.
 Most importantly, an expat VPN can help you exercise your right to a free internet.